-The Council (Officers and Members) are committed to running the organisation in the best way possible.
-The Monitoring Officer has overall responsibility for the operation of the Policy and maintains a record of concerns raised and the outcomes of investigative work in a form which does not endanger your confidentiality.
+The Council is committed to this Policy and has appointed the Monitoring Officer to have overall responsibility for its operation.
+The Monitoring Officer maintains a record of concerns raised and the outcomes of investigative work in a form which does not endanger your confidentiality.

-Whistleblowing reports may be presented to the Finance, Audit and Risk Committee (FAR) and the Cabinet (as part of a confidential report).
+Confidential whistleblowing reports may be presented to the Finance, Audit and Governance Committee and the Cabinet.
 This will be considered on a case by case basis depending on the nature and seriousness of the concern raised.
-An anonymised summary of any concerns raised through the Whistleblowing procedures and any recommended actions are also contained within the Council's Annual Governance Statement, which is considered by FAR and any actions monitored through this route.